narcis2007/booking-management-backend/README.md

 # Booking Management
-This is the back-end source code for the "Booking Banagement" android app made at Assist Software Summer Internship 2015
+This is the back-end source code for the "Booking Management" android app made at Assist Software Summer Internship 2015

 Description:
 ------------------------------